M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Configuration/index.md

 Version 2.1 of the Vault Application Framework continues to support the [VAF 2.0 configuration approach](Configuration/#vaf-20) approach, but adds in a base class that allows easy extension of the standard functionality.
 In order to support newer items such as the [[Security] attribute](../Attributes/Configuration/Security), you **must change your implementation to use the newer approach**.
 A sample on [how to convert a VAF 2.0 application to VAF 2.1]({{ site.baseurl }}/Samples-And-Libraries/Samples/Vault-Application-Framework/Upgrading-VAF2.0-To-2.1/) is also available.

+By default the configuration will be visible to vault administrators and system administrators, but only be editable by system administrators.
+When running on the M-Files cloud this means that vault administrators can view, but not change, the configuration.
+More information on using the [[Security] attribute](../Attributes/Configuration/Security) can be found on its dedicated page.
+{:.note.warning}

 To do this you must inherit from `ConfigurableVaultApplicationBase<T>`, instead of the older `VaultApplicationBase` class.
 Common functionality such as implementing a [custom dashboard](Custom-Dashboards) can be implemented by overriding methods in the base class.

 {% highlight csharp %}